 Local Louisville Breweries Making a Name for Themselves

-Of course, there are so many more things to do in Louisville but this article can only be so long.
+Of course, there are so many more activities to enjoy here in Louisville but this article can only be so long.
 Just for fun, here’s 6 more:

 - Louisville Slugger Field: Take in a day at the ballpark!